 A number of important facts can be read off this map.
 Note first that even in 1929 trains ran as frequently as every three minutes to Clifton Hill, Brighton Beach and Box Hill – all on double-track lines (the third track to Box Hill came much later).
 It is also evident from the difference between peak and off-peak frequencies that journeys were just as concentrated in peak periods as they are now (largely because most non-work journeys were made on foot or by bicycle).
 This refutes the argument that our supposed capacity problems stem from a need to carry more people in peak periods than in earlier times.

 The frequencies shown on the map were those achievable with 1920s-vintage signalling and manual crossing gates.
-Since then, all lines have been upgraded with improved signalling (most recently the South Morang line in 2011).
+Since then, all lines have been upgraded with improved signalling (such as the South Morang, now Mernda, line in 2011).
 This allows trains to run every three minutes or better on all but a few lines, even if we can’t quite achieve the 60-second headways of the London Underground or the 30-second headways of the Paris Metro.

-Not only did trains run much more frequently in the past: they also carried many more passengers.
+Not only did trains often run more frequently in the past: they also carried many more passengers overall.
 Back in 1929, the Sandringham line carried 30 million passengers, a fact proudly noted in that year by Bradshaw’s Guide to Victoria.
-This compares with just 6 million passengers in 1991, and around 12 million today.
-Even with recent patronage growth, the number of trips on the entire Melbourne train network, with its 15 lines, is around 7 times the patronage on just one branch line in 1929.
+This compares with just 6 million passengers in 1991, and around 15 million today.
+Even with recent patronage growth, the number of trips on the entire Melbourne train network, with its 15 lines, is around 8 times the patronage on just one branch line in 1929.

 Historical figures on journeys to work confirm the general findings.
-There has been a rebound in train patronage very recently, but this came from a figure in 2006 which according to the Census was still below the levels seen in the postwar era.
+While there was a recovery in train patronage between 2006 and 2010, this came from a level which according to the Census was still below those seen in the postwar era.

 |Journeys to work by train in Melbourne|